shakyaprasen/personal-blog/src/content/blog/run-mysql-on-kubernetes.md

 kubernetes secrets.

-After changing the mentioned variables, you can run *kubectl apply -f ./mysql/deployment.yaml* to launch the mysql deployment.
+After changing the mentioned variables, you can run *kubectl apply -f ./mysql/deployment.yaml* to run the mysql deployment.

 ## Mysql Service

-So, the mysql deployment is up and running, how do our pods and services inside the Kubernetes cluster connect to the running MySQL server?
-The answer is easy, using Kubernetes Service.
+So, the mysql deployment is up and running, now how do our pods and services inside the Kubernetes cluster connect to the running MySQL server?
+The answer is easy, Kubernetes Service.
 A Kuberentes Service exposes an application, in our case the MySQL server to othe applications.

 Let's write the Service config *mysql/service.yaml*: